 Cambridge is considered the Venice of the UK.
 Naturally one of the best ways to see the city is by taking a punt tour on the river Cam.
 Punting is a long-standing tradition in Cambridge and it's a fun way to explore the city and see some of the best views.

+And don’t worry if you like to have some fun and go to parties, you will have several events and music festivals full of students and people from outside of Cambridge that want to enjoy that amazing atmosphere.
 The city hosts a vibrant and diverse selection of festivals throughout the year.
 You can have fun with your friends at the Beer Festival, Comedy Festival, Folk Festival, Rock Festival, Strawberry Fair, Film Festival or Winter Fair, to name just a few.
 There's no excuse to not go out of the house every other weekend.

 Living costs per week